stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 ---

-## Uniform Buffer Objects
+## Uniform Buffers

-To pass a matrix to the shader we will next implement a _uniform buffer object_ which is a descriptor set resource (as the sampler was in the previous chapter).
-Note that a uniform buffer (or UBO) is basically just a vertex buffer that has a more specialised purpose.
+To pass a matrix to the shader we will next implement a _uniform buffer object_ which is another descriptor set resource.
+Note that a uniform buffer (or UBO) is basically just a vertex buffer with a more specialised purpose.

 The process of updating the resources in a descriptor set was a quick-and-dirty implementation in the previous chapter.
 We will re-factor this code to support multiple updates in one step and add support for uniform buffers.

 Descriptor sets are a particularly complex and difficult aspect of Vulkan (at least they were for this author).
-We will present the solution we implemented and discuss some of the design issues and complexities after.
+We present the eventual solution and discuss some of the design issues and complexities later.

 ### Resources